fikriyusrihan/gigih-toplay-be/README.md

 # Tokopedia Play Clone API 🎶

 This is a simple API for Tokopedia Play Clone application.
 This API is built using Node.js and Express.
-This application is a part of Generasi GIGIH 3.0 Final Project submission at Midterm.
+This application is a part of Generasi GIGIH 3.0 Final Project submission at midterm.

 ## Run the Application ▶️

 This application requires Node.js and MongoDB to run.
-Make sure you have installed Node.js and npm on your computer, then do the following steps.
+Make sure you have installed Node.js, MongoDB and npm on your computer, then do the following steps.

 ```bash
 # Move to the workspace directory